-- (a) As provided in the Request for Proposals or in Written Addenda issued thereunder, the District may conduct site tours, demonstrations, individual or group discussions, and other informational activities with Proposers before or after the opening of Proposals for the purpose of clarification to ensure full understanding of, and responsiveness to, the solicitation requirements or to consider and respond to requests for modifications of the Proposal requirements.
-The District shall use procedures designed to accord Proposers fair and equal treatment with respect to any opportunity for discussion and revision of Proposals. - (b) For purposes of evaluation, when provided for in the Request for Proposals, the District may employ methods of Contractor selection that include, but are not limited to: - (A) An Award or Awards based solely on the ranking of Proposals; - (B) Discussions leading to best and final Offers, in which the District may not disclose private discussions leading to best and final Offers; - (C) Discussions leading to best and final Offers, in which the District may not disclose information derived from Proposals submitted by competing Proposers; - (D) Serial negotiations, beginning with the highest-ranked Proposer; - (E) Competitive simultaneous negotiations;
+(a) As provided in the Request for Proposals or in Written Addenda issued thereunder, the District may conduct site tours, demonstrations, individual or group discussions, and other informational activities with Proposers before or after the opening of Proposals for the purpose of clarification to ensure full understanding of, and responsiveness to, the solicitation requirements or to consider and respond to requests for modifications of the Proposal requirements.
+The District shall use procedures designed to accord Proposers fair and equal treatment with respect to any opportunity for discussion and revision of Proposals.

-Division 47 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services
+Portland Public Schools Public Contracting Rules Division 47 - Public Contracting Rules for Contracts for Goods and/or Services Other Than Personal Services